-Although, the most PXC sub-ports parameters are configurable, specific parameters are fixed and cannot be changed.
+Although, the most PXC sub-ports command options are configurable, specific command options are fixed and cannot be changed.
 For example, PXC sub-ports are created in a hybrid mode and this cannot be modified.

-Each PXC sub-port is internally (within the system) represented by an internal four-byte VLAN tag which is not visible to the operator.
+Each PXC sub-port is internally (within the system) represented by an internal four-byte VLAN tag which is not visible to the user.
 Therefore, traffic carried over the PXC contains four extra bytes, which must be accounted for in the QoS configured on PXC sub-ports.

 '''

-configure

-port-xc
+[ex:/configure port-xc]

+A:admin@node-2# info

-pxc 1 create
+pxc 1 {

+admin-state enable

-port 1/1/1
+port-id 1/1/1

-[no] shutdown
+}

-pxc 2 create
+pxc 2 {

+admin-state enable

-port 1/1/2
+port-id 1/1/2

-[no] shutdown
+}

+}

 '''

-The preceding configuration automatically creates the following PXC sub-ports in CLI:
+The preceding configuration automatically creates the following PXC sub-ports.
+In the following example, the following ports are cross-connected: